secarri/mip_flooding/README.md

 ## Prerequisites

 -   [Python 3.10](https://www.python.org/downloads/release/python-3100/) or a Digital Content Creation (DCC) application with Python support.
--   The Pillow Python library.
-You can install it using `pip install Pillow`.
+-   The pythonnet Python library.
+You can install it using `pip install pythonnet`.

 ## Installation